SAXTONS RIVER - Julie Moir Messervy first got into landscape design to get people outside and into the natural world.

 Moir Messervy is a successful author, teacher and landscape designer.

-She designed the Toronto Music Garden which was built in collaboration with Yo-Yo Ma, and spends much of her time visiting sites around the country while designing public parks, museum gardens
+She designed the Toronto Music Garden which was built in collaboration with Yo-Yo Ma, and spends much of her time visiting sites around the country while designing public parks, museum gardens and private estates.

 The idea to move into cyberspace came up at a Christmas party in Saxtons River a year-and-a-half ago when she was introduced to Jeff Richardson, a computer programmer who lives in Vermont.